TMUDeV/QSPARK/README.md

 # Qiskit Dataset Generation & ORPO Training Pipeline
 A comprehensive pipeline for generating Qiskit datasets and training language models using ORPO (Odds Ratio Preference Optimization).
+## About this work:
+This repository accompanies the paper “QSpark: Towards Reliable Qiskit Code Generation via ORPO and GRPO Optimization.”
+The study introduces a unified framework that scrapes Qiskit-related repositories from GitHub, constructs HumanEval-style and preference datasets, and fine-tunes large language models using both ORPO and GRPO optimization techniques.
+The work demonstrates significant improvements in quantum code reliability, simulation success rates, and state fidelity across benchmark tasks, highlighting the importance of quantum-aware reward mechanisms for generative model training.

 ## Description